gohugoio/hugo/content/en/hugo-pipes/fingerprint.md

 ---
+title: Fingerprint
-title: Fingerprinting and SRI
+linkTitle: Fingerprinting and SRI
-description: Hugo Pipes allows Fingerprinting and Subresource Integrity.
+description: Process a given resource, adding a hash string of the resource's content.
 date: 2018-07-14
 publishdate: 2018-07-14
 categories: [asset management]